-- o Be careful with holiday decorations.
+- Be careful with holiday decorations.
 Choose decorations that are flame resistant or flame retardant. - Keep lit candles away from decorations and other things that can burn. - Some lights are only for indoor or outdoor use, but not both. - Replace any string of lights with worn or broken cords or loose bulb connections.
-Connect no more than three strands of mini light sets and maximum of 50 bulbs for screw-in bulbs.
+Connect no more than Blow out lit candles when you three strands of mini light sets and maximum of 50 bulbs for screw-in bulbs.
 Read manufacturer's instructions for number of LED strands to connect. - Use clips, not nails, to hang lights so the cords do not get damaged. - Keep decorations away from windows and doors.